Start-up programs provide startups and early stage ventures knowledge, funding and resources necessary to launch a new business.

 Technology Commercialization Fund (TCF)

-The Technology Commercialization Fund (TCF) provides up to $225,000 to support projects that advance a technology toward commercialization.
-TCF enables companies to achieve early technical milestones that are critical to move technologies further along the commercialization pathway and lead to follow-on investments.
+Technology Commercialization Fund (TCF) provides up to $100,000 to support projects that advance a technology toward commercialization.
+TCF helps companies to reach a critical milestone in their product (or service) development that will move their technology further along the commercialization pathway, increase the company’s valuation, and lead to follow-on investment for further growth and sustainability..
 More >

 The Technology Validation Program provides funding to validate a technology for a specific application and/or to validate the market opportunity for a technology.
 The validation of a technology for a specific application generally involves a small proof-of-principle study to demonstrate that the technology works as intended.
 More>